TFisch/building-buddies-api/README.md

 Example Response:

 ```
-{
-	"message": "Interest 1 was successfully deleted for user 7."
+{ message: "Interest 1 was successfully deleted for user 7." }
-}
 ```